 Germany is constructing the 288MW Baltic offshore wind farm two in the Kriegers Flak area, approximately 32km north of the island of Rügen, as part of the project.

 The Kriegers Flak wind project received final investment approvals from the Danish Minister for Climate, Energy and Building in December 2014.

 The Danish Energy Agency’s Offshore Wind Turbine Committee selected an area covering 180km² in the Baltic Sea in the Danish part of Kriegers Flak in 2010.

-The turbine model to be used for the project is not yet finalised, but is expected to have a capacity ranging between 3MW and 10MW.
-The wind farm is expected to include 60 to 100 turbines that have a height of 220m each and generate power at wind speeds between 3m/s and 5m/s.
+The turbine model to be used for the project is not yet finalised but is expected to have a capacity ranging between 3MW and 10MW.
+The wind farm is expected to include 60 to 100 turbines that will have a height of 220m each and generate power at wind speeds between 3m/s and 5m/s.